-In addition, patients are instructed to report information addressing patient reported outcome including compliance to STUDY MEDICATION into a REDCap research database at the time points specified below.
+In addition, patients are instructed to report information addressing patient reported outcome including compliance to STUDY MEDICATION into a RedCap research database at the time points specified below.

-Blood samples assessing renal function at baseline and hepatic function at baseline and at the 3, 12, and 24-month visits are collected.
+Blood samples assessing hepatic function are collected at baseline and at the 3, 12, and 24-month visits.
 Further therapeutic decisions are based on section 5.1.4.

-6.4 After the end of treatment (follow-up)
+6.3 After the end of treatment (follow-up)

-The follow-up includes assessment of clinical events (recurrences) and overall survival at a yearly basis up to 10 years after inclusion in the study.
-Patients are followed in the clinic according to the time points for clinical routine visits (up to 10 years depending on menopausal status).
-Clinical events are recorded at a yearly basis into the DBCG CRF database.
+In this (neo)adjuvant study the follow-up includes assessment of clinical events (recurrences) and overall survival at a yearly basis up to 10 years after inclusion in the study.
+Patients are seen in the clinic according to the time points for clinical routine visits (up to 10 years depending on menopausal status).
+Clinical events are recorded at a yearly basis by the assigned study nurse into the DBCG CRF database.
+A 10-year follow-up clinical follow-up visit is recommended for participating patients, if possible.
+If not possible, follow-up will be done through reporting electronically in the DBCG CRF database.